JacobAgerbo/QuickFixR/README.md

 ![alt text](https://github.com/JacobAgerbo/QuickFixR/blob/main/inst/shiny/www/data_example.png)

 ## Main Features in QuickFixR

+This package is mainly combining already established methods from really nice pacakages like _animalcules_, _lmerTest_ and _boral_.
+I am only trying to provide a more user-friendly approach.
+These packages should be fully credited for their amazing work!

 • Uploading of your data

 • Getting an overview of your data and metadata